MinhasKamal/ProgrammerTransformation/README.md

     }

 ### 08. [Super Programmer 2](08.SuperProgrammer2.cpp)
 You have come up with a more clever solution for computing '√n'.
-In fact, you don't really need to calculate it.
+In fact, you don't really need to calculate it. <br>
 `2 == number` instead of `number == 2` can save you from lots of trouble caused by mistyping one `=`; giving compilation error in place of undetectable bug.

     bool isPrime (int number) {